mansgreback/layered-type/README.md

 - Randomize layer properties: order, opacity, X/Y offset, etc.
 - Choose which settings to randomize.

+### Metadata
+- Metadata (information, licnese, description, etc.) can be saved in the font.
+- Expandable JSON format, allowing for separate metadata fields.

 ---

 ## Potential Features

-These enhancements are under consideration, though core design remains in the font creation stage:
+These enhancements are under a variable degree of consideration, though core design remains in the font creation stage:

 ### Gradients
 - Possible via SVG, but design complexity increases (e.g., multiline behavior, per-glyph handling).